Skip to content

 """

-table = self._append_dates_for_phenotypes(table, self.cohort.outcomes)
+table = self._append_dates_for_phenotypes(table, self._outcomes)

 table = self._append_dates_for_phenotypes(table, self.right_censor_phenotypes)